 - Always clean the base material before welding to prevent contaminants, like dirt, oil or grease, from entering the weld pool.

 - Check for bad ground connections and loose or damaged cables, which can lead to excessive spatter.
 Damaged cables can also cause drops in voltage and lower heat input, resulting in inconsistent weld quality.
 Replace or tighten cables as needed.

-- Assess weld joints to ensure there are no excessive gaps, as poor part fit-up can lead to issues like burn-through or distortion.
+- Assess weld joints for excessive gaps, as poor part fit-up can lead to issues like burn-through or distortion.
 Clamp or fixture the part in the correct position.

 - Properly tack parts to avoid extra spatter, poor weld aesthetics and less-than-adequate weld penetration.

-- When using anti-spatter spray, take care not to use too much, as it can enter the weld joint and cause problems with weld penetration or even more spatter.
+- When using anti-spatter spray, take care not to use too much.
+It can enter the weld joint and cause problems with weld penetration or even more spatter.
 It can also damage the insulator in the nozzle.

 - Follow proper weld-parameter settings provided in the welding procedure specification (WPS).

 No. 5: Improper preheat or interpass temperature control